buzzshocker/User-Level-Thread-Library/REPORT.md

 From this struct, it is apparent that it is a linked list based implementation of the queue.
 We went with this since it would facilitate our operations on the queue well, with the required time complexities for some functions as per the design document.
-To make the code cleaner, we added `typedef struct node* q_ node`.
+We added `typedef struct node* q_node`.
 This would make it easier for us to use a pointer to `struct node`.
 We also have a helper function `q_node new_node` which helps us to create a new node that can be inserted in the linked list - acting as a new item of the queue.

 The second struct was the struct present in the header file `struct queue`.
 This struct had three members -
 - `q_node front`: Pointer to the front of the queue
 - `q_node rear`: Pointer to the read of the queue
 - `size_t count`: Size of the queue